-“Particularly in the case of West Lake Hills, since I imagine that it’s a rather very wealthy community, they have much more political influence than other parts of the Austin metro did," he says.
+“Particularly in the case of West Lake Hills, since I imagine that it’s a rather very wealthy community, they have much more political influence than other parts of the Austin metro did," he said.
 "And, for whatever reason, they chose not to incorporate into Austin.”

 These communities are certainly wealthy.
 But their independence from Austin was more a matter of timing.

-“The City of Austin might take us in.”
+'The City of Austin might take us in'

 Under state law, a city can annex only unincorporated land that is just outside its limits.

-“In Travis County and surrounding Austin, there’s multiple little smaller communities that have incorporated as their own cities,” she says.
+“In Travis County and surrounding Austin, there’s multiple little smaller communities that have incorporated as their own cities,” she said.
 “So, they have their own city council and mayor and they operate just as independent governments.”